crtxio/cortex-publisher/README.md

 1. [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/crtxio/cortex-publisher) <---- __*Click Here*__

-    - This will bring you to a cloudflare page.
-Fill in the information required, which will include your Cloudflare account ID and API Token that you created from the prerequisite step.
+    - This will bring you to a web page requiring your Cloudflare account ID and API Token that you created from the previous step.
     - You will also be linked to the newly forked repository to enable Github Workflows.
 For more information on workflows pleas visit Github's [About workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).

-    __*Note*__: This will run a workflow that will fail by design as you do not currently have the remaining information populated to the newly forked repository for a clean deployment.
+    __*Note*__: This will run an initialworkflow that will fail by design as you do not currently have the remaining information populated for a clean deployment.
 Updates to come on this part of the deployment process in the future.

 2. Install the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/).